subornaa/Data-Analytics-Tutorials/README.md

 # Data Description

-The tutorials will use several different datasets from the PRF, these are listed below and described in more detail in the following sections.
+The tutorials will use several different datasets from the PRF, these are described in more detail in the following sections.

-- Invidual Tree Measurements
-- Plot locations

 **[All data used in the tutorials is available on Google Drive at this link](https://drive.google.com/file/d/1UDKAdXW0h6JSf7k31PZ-srrQ3487l9e2/view?usp=sharing)**